winsecurity/custom_vulnerable_executables/custom_vulnerable_executables/README.md

 ## Try it in windows xp VM as default unless mentioned

 ## First try it yourself then if you struck only , see the writeup

+# Support

+## If there are any errors , contact me nagasainikhil100@gmail.com